Hyades (star cluster): Planets

 Five stars in the Hyades have been found to host exoplanets.
 Epsilon Tauri has a superjovian planet, which was the first planet to be discovered in any open cluster.
 HD 285507 has a hot Jupiter, K2-25 has a Neptune-sized planet, K2-136 has a system of three planets, and TOI-4364 has a mini-Neptune.
 Another star, HD 283869, may also host a planet, but this has not been confirmed as only one transit has been detected.

 In culture

 In the works of Robert W. Chambers, H. P. Lovecraft, and others, the fictional city of Carcosa is located on a planet in the Hyades.

+The Hyades was known in Old Norse as Úlfs Keptr, the wolf's jaw.
 A 2018 archaeoastronomical paper suggested that the Hyades may have inspired the Norse myth of Ragnarök.
 Astronomer Donald Olson questioned these findings, pointing out minor errors in the paper's astronomical data.